deep152/NYC-DOE-Screening-Automator-/README.md

-basically python script for nyc health screening. made with selenium
+python script for nyc health screening. made with selenium no longer needed